elseu/use-tree/README.md

 ### useTreeLoader()
 Use this if you want full control and don't want to use `TreeContainer`.
 This hook takes a `TreeSource` and a `TreeState` and returns the most up-to-date tree data structure with type `RootTree<T>`.
 It will load data from the source if necessary and re-render as that data comes in.

+The third argument to this hook is an optional `TreeLoaderOptions`.
+These options are as follows:

+* `loadingTransitionMs?: number`: if set, `isLoading` on the children element of a node will only be set after we have been loading for the specified number of milliseconds.
+This prevents jarring unnecessary loading animations if data is usually loaded very quickly.

 ## Rendering a tree
 When rendering a tree through the `rootElement` of `TreeContainer` or by passing the result of `useTreeLoader()` directly to your component, your component should accept these data types.
 We will assume that your `TreeSource` is of type `TreeSource<T>` where `T` is your own type that contains your own properties for tree nodes.